yaroslaff/SashimiDB/README.md

 Env variables `EXACT_TOKEN` and `EXACT_TRUSTED_IP` (if preset) will be added to proper lists. `EXACT_IP_HEADER` will replace `ip_header` from config.

-`EXACT_DATASET` to add new dataset, format is  `mydataset:path/dataset.json` or `mydataset:https://example.com/dataset.json` (no other dataset options are supported when loading dataset this way)
+`EXACT_DATASET` to add new dataset from environment, format is  `mydataset:path/dataset.json mydataset2:https://example.com/dataset.json` or `mydataset:https://example.com/dataset.json` (no other dataset options are supported when loading dataset this way, default settings are used)

+Environment variables automatically loaded from `.env` file.

 ## Configure EvalModel
 Exact will reject queries if it violates EvalModel.
 EvalModel is specified in exact.yml as 'model', following models available